What Is a Ghostwriter (And Should You Really Hire One?)

 Especially with the rise of self-publishing and the importance of publishing a book to grow authority, many entrepreneurs, thought leaders, celebrities, and the like have turned to ghostwriting services.

-While the idea of having a ghostwriter write your book might sound appealing, especially if you’re pressed for time or not particularly great at writing, you should ask yourself if the long-term results are right for you.
+While the idea of having someone else write your book might sound appealing, especially if you’re pressed for time or not particularly great at writing, you should ask yourself if the long-term results are right for you.

 If you’ve got a book idea, but lack the time or ability to write it yourself, they just might be the solution to your woes.

 A ghostwriter is simply someone who produces written content without having their name attached to the work.
-The attributed author is the person who has hired the ghostwriter.
-A ghostwriter is essentially the behind-the-scenes writer of a work that doesn't attach their name to the work.
+They are essentially the behind-the-scenes writer of a work that doesn’t attach their name to the work.

 Ghostwriters produce many different types of written content.
 Anything from a single blog post through to an entire series of books can be ghostwritten.